AM&A's

-Adam, Meldrum & Anderson Company (AM&A's) was a chain of department stores based in Buffalo, New York.
-It was an institution to generations of shoppers in the Buffalo area.
-The company remained family owned until its sale to The Bon-Ton in 1995.
+Adam, Meldrum & Anderson Company (AM&A's) was a department store chain based in Buffalo, New York that operated from 1867 until its closure in 1995.
+Founded by Robert B. Adam, William Anderson, and William Meldrum, the company grew to become a prominent retail establishment in Western New York, known for its upscale merchandise, holiday displays, and flagship location in downtown Buffalo.
+AM&A's expanded through acquisitions and suburban store openings but faced increasing competition from national retailers in the late 20th century.
+In 1994, the company was sold to The Bon-Ton, which re-branded its stores the following year, marking the end of the AM&A name.

 History

 The company was founded in 1867, as Adam, Meldrum & Whiting, at 308-310 Main Street.
 Co-founder Robert Borthwick Adam, was a brother of the founder of J. N. Adam & Co.
 In 1876, William Anderson joined the company after Whiting departed and it was renamed Adam, Meldrum & Anderson.
 In 1886, the company pioneered the use of electricity at a commercial enterprise in Buffalo with the installation of a Westinghouse generator.
 The company incorporated in 1892.
 In 1896, it joined the Syndicate Trading Company, a retail joint purchasing company based in New York City.
 From 1925 to 1956, it operated the Adam, Meldrum & Anderson State Bank, which merged with M&T Bank.
-In 1942, Robert Adam III, grandson of the founder, became President and served in that capacity until 1980; then serving as Chief Executive Officer until his death in 1993.
+In 1942, Robert Adam III, grandson of the founder, became president and served in that capacity until 1980; then serving as chief executive officer until his death in 1993.
 The chain was purchased by The Bon-Ton Stores Inc. in 1994.